minimapletinytools/WCBG/8treasures.md

-This design document is another example of a game that fits into the economic games paradigm proposed here.

-# Potato Survival
+# 8 Treasures
-Potato Survival economically driven survival game.
+8 treasures is a blockchain survival game.

 ## Economy
 Single base token called LIFE, fluctuating supply.
 Needed to pay for transaction fees and various actions in game.
 Can be earned by playing the game.